openintegrationhub/OIH-Edge-Extension/README.md

      **docker-compose -f docker-compose-test.yml build**

-     (For additional docker deployment of InfluxDB, Chronograf and Grafana as used in [Test case 1](#test-case-1-configjson))
+     (For additional Docker deployment of InfluxDB, Chronograf and Grafana as used in [Test case 1](#test-case-1-configjson))
    - **docker-compose run app**

 ## Edge Flow configuration